2007 Pacific hurricane season

-The 2007 Pacific hurricane season was a below-average Pacific hurricane season, featuring one major hurricane.
+The 2007 Pacific hurricane season was a well below-average Pacific hurricane season, featuring only one major hurricane.
 The season officially started on May 15 in the eastern Pacific and on June 1 in the central Pacific, and ended on November 30; these dates conventionally delimit the period during which most tropical cyclones form in the region.
 The first tropical cyclone of the season, Alvin, developed on May 27, while the final system of the year, Kiko, dissipated on October 23.
 Due to unusually strong wind shear, activity fell short of the long-term average, with a total of 11 named storms, 4 hurricanes, and 1 major hurricane.
 At the time, 2007 featured the second-lowest value of the Accumulated cyclone energy (ACE) index since reliable records began in 1971.
 Two tropical cyclones – Cosme and Flossie – crossed into the central Pacific basin during the year, activity below the average of 4 to 5 systems.

 Impact during the season was relatively minimal.
 In early June, Tropical Storm Barbara moved ashore just northwest of the Mexico–Guatemala border, causing $55 million (2007 USD) in damage and 4 deaths.
 In late July, Cosme passed south of the island of Hawaii as a weakening tropical depression; light rain and increased surf resulted.
 A few days later, Dalila passed offshore the coastline of southwestern Mexico, killing 11 and causing minimal damage.
 Hurricane Flossie followed a similar track to Cosme in mid-August, producing gusty winds and light precipitation in Hawaii.
 Hurricane Henriette in early September produced torrential rainfall in southwestern Mexico, killing 6 and causing $25 million in damage.
 Baja California received moderate rains from Hurricane Ivo in mid-September, though no damage nor fatalities were reported.
 In mid-October, Tropical Storm Kiko passed just offshore the coastline of southwestern Mexico.
 Though no deaths were reported on the Mexico mainland, the storm capsized a ship with 30 people on board, 15 of whom were recovered dead, and 9 of whom were reported missing.
 Overall, the season ended with $80 million in damage and 49 deaths.